 As a rule, I can think of nothing worse than piling into the car with our brood; not least because we seem to have terrible luck and always get stuck in ridiculous road closures.
-Of course I’m always grateful it’s not us involved in any incident, but it happens so often it’s genuinely put me off visiting anywhere outside of our local vicinity!
+Of course I’m always grateful it’s not us involved in any incidents, but it happens so often it’s genuinely put me off visiting anywhere outside of our local vicinity!

 Best Ways to Entertain Kids in the Car

-2. Car Games
+1. Car Games

-Pixie is currently big into colours, so we regularly play a tally game where we’re each looking for a specific coloured car*.
+Elfin is currently big into colours, so we regularly play a tally game where we’re each looking for a specific coloured car*.
 (This is also great for keeping a tired child awake when they’re liable to have a danger nap en route home from a local trip).

 *Borrowed from my friend Laura.

 For the most part, I’m fairly anti electronics.
 I prefer almost anything in a restaurant to using a phone or iPad as babysitter, which I find quite sad.
 While I appreciate that it’s sometimes a case of needs must and wouldn’t harshly judge, I personally think if I’m taking my children out to eat then it’s a nice opportunity to engage with them and teach manners/etiquette.

-6. Stories and Music
+4. Stories and Music

 Often we skip stories and sing (badly) to annoying Sing and Sign songs on repeat (this CD seems to possess magical properties creating silence in mere moments!).
-I have even, on occasion (and out of desperation), successfully got a harmony going with myself leading and Pixie and Elfin joining in with words/gurgles.
-Pixie’s favourite song (lyrics sung on repeat) for this purpose is ‘Daddy is a Bogey’, with ‘Enchanted Village’ and ‘Unicorn Pony’ coming in close behind.
+I have even, on occasion and out of desperation, successfully got a harmony going with myself leading and Pixie and Elfin joining in with great enthusiasm.
+Their favourite songs (lyrics sung on repeat) for this purpose are ‘Daddy is a Bogey’, with ‘Enchanted Village’ and ‘Unicorn Pony’ coming in close behind.